-So, if somebody signs up for a lead magnet, then we can plan on 30 days worth of email copy going out to them.
-And we always take into consideration what pieces of the funnel are going to be active for them.
+If somebody signs up for a lead magnet, then we can plan on 30 days worth of email copy going out to them.
+We always take into consideration what pieces of the funnel are going to be active for them that builds your brand.
 So if somebody does nothing, then they pretty much go through a 30-day sequence.
 If they do everything, then the sequence is shortened, including buying whatever.
-Then the sequence is shortened to three or four days because they’re just bouncing through it quick.
-And then they immediately get dumped into a fulfillment sequence.
+Then the sequence is shortened to three or four days because they’re just bouncing through it quickly.
+Then they immediately get dumped into a fulfillment sequence.

 Then email sequence number three is the replay or ascension sequence.
 So, after they get that promo sequence, then oftentimes, if they sign up for a webinar, they’re going to get the webinar replay sequence.
 If they buy the low-end ebook, they’re going to get the ascension sequence.
 So, what we’re doing is we’re trying to, A, remind them of the thing they just consumed.
-And the thing they just consumed in the webinar, or it’s the ebook they downloaded, or the video course that they bought, or whatever.
-And then we’re trying to get them to take action on the next thing.
+The thing they just consumed in the webinar, or it’s the ebook they downloaded, or the video course that they bought, or whatever.
+And then we’re trying to get them to take action on the next thing that builds your brand.

-You can drop in a bonding sequence, but typically after they go through the whole automated marketing campaign, then they go through at least like 12 days worth of sending to a blog post, sending to a piece of content, sending to a video that builds your brand, so that we can then re-instill some goodwill.
+You can drop in a bonding sequence, but typically after they go through the whole automated marketing campaign, then they go through at least 12 days worth of sending to a blog post, sending to a piece of content, sending to a video, so that we can then re-instill some goodwill.
 They know that not every email they get, we’re going to be marketing to them, or selling to them, or pitching something to them.
-So, those are the five sequences.
-I have another call here that I don't want to be late for.
-So, I'm going to leave the rest of them to you.
-And I will talk to you soon.
-I'll see you tomorrow.
-And if you have any questions at all, go to ConsultingSession.com and we will be happy to book a call and put together an action plan for you.
-So, I will talk to you soon.
-All right.
-Thanks.
-Bye.
+So, those are the five sequences that builds your brand.